mcpython4-coding/Documentation/mcpython/datagen/Configuration.md

         function __build(self)

-            internal function to build the config
+            Internal function to build the config
+            Will decide if the system should data-gen or not

         function write(self, data, *args)